kartonfarkas/api_docs/source/integrations/automation_center/node.rst

 Authentication
 --------------

-We are using the open source `Escher <http://escherauth.readthedocs.org/en/latest/#>`_ library to sign our requests.
+We are using the open source `Escher <http://escherauth.io>`_ library to sign our requests.
 Note that each of the endpoints are available through the HTTPS protocol.

-HTTP interfaces
+HTTP Interfaces
 ---------------

-In these pages we describe the HTTP interface that needs to be implemented for each Automation Center node integration.
+In these pages, we describe the HTTP interface that needs to be implemented for each Automation Center node integration.
 An example PHP code is included.

 .. toctree::
    :maxdepth: 1